 In July 2017, a global family planning summit took place in London, in which a range of governments and other large donors pledged further support for family planning.
 The UK government, previously the second largest donor nation for family planning after the US, committed an additional £45m over several years.

-The US cuts have already had an impact and in November, Human Rights Watch warned it would lead to “increased unsafe abortions and maternal deaths”.
+The US cuts have already had an impact and in November 2017, Human Rights Watch warned it would lead to “increased unsafe abortions and maternal deaths”.
 Evidence shows that where abortion is banned, illegal abortion simply becomes more prevalent.
 According to the Guttmacher Institute, nearly 7 million women in developing countries were treated for complications from unsafe abortion in 2012.
 More than 22,000 women die every year because of unsafe abortion, almost all of them in developing countries.
+In March 2018, the Trump administration announced that it would once again block funding to UNFPA.

 Please join the campaign to defend family planning: